trailofbits/challenge-tasks/challenges/challenge-quick-scan/README.md

 version of the challenge.py server on port 1337 on your local Coder instance.
 Connect to it using your method of choice at either 127.0.0.1:1337 or localhost:1337.

+## Cleaning up
+Most of the server based challenges run on local port 1337.
+Run the `cleanup.sh` in this directory to clear out disk space used by Docker, and to free up port 1337.